Biswajit-sow/ML-project/README.md

 Env
 IGNORE_WHEN_COPYING_END

+# GROQ_API_KEY:
-# GROQ_API_KEY: This is essential for the application's Large Language Model (LLM) to function.
+This is essential for the application's Large Language Model (LLM) to function.
 You can obtain a key from the Groq website.

+# LANGCHAIN_API_KEY:
-# LANGCHAIN_API_KEY: This is required for tracing and monitoring the application's performance with LangSmith.
+This is required for tracing and monitoring the application's performance with LangSmith.If you got stuck ,show from there what error and type of error!
 You can get a key from the LangChain website.

-▶️ Running the Application
+# ▶️ Running the Application

 Once you have completed the setup, you can launch the application with the following command: